gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 At this moment mod:

-- add 15 cities, 25 castles, 54 villages
+- add 17 cities, 31 castles, 62 villages
-- add 10 kingdoms (Aestia, Galicia, Jatvingia, Latgalia, Lithuania, Polatsk, Prussia, Volhynia, Samogitia, Semigallia)
+- add 10 kingdoms (Aestia, Galicia, Jatvingia, Kyiv, Latgalia, Lithuania, Polatsk, Prussia, Volhynia, Samogitia, Semigallia)
-- add 6 cultures (Aestian, Kryvian, Jatvingian, Volhynia, Lithuanian, Latvian)
+- add 6 cultures (Aestian, Dregovian, Kryvian, Jatvingian, Volhynia, Lithuanian, Rus (reworked), Latvian)
 - expand 1 kingdom (Poland)
+- 270+ lords

 My future plans

-- add Dregovian culture and further creation of Kyivan kingdom
-- expand of Hungary
+- Hungary kingdom expand
+- Mercenary clans
+- Chernigov kingdom
 - planned settlements and kingdoms can be seen on the map.
 The map is draft and may change a lot.

+For modders

+You can use and modify any materials from my mod (settlements, banners, npc names), but do not forget to specify me as the author of the mod from which the content was taken.

 Discussion, suggestions, critics